 How are average oxygen levels calculated and displayed?
 Where can I see Baby's levels in my Owlet Dream App?

 - The average oxygen level for the prior 10 minutes is calculated, refreshed, and displayed every 10 minutes.
 The oxygen level is averaged over 10 minutes.
-It is not a live oxygen reading.
+While the displayed value is not a live oxygen reading, your baby’s oxygen is being continually captured.

 - When your little one's Dream Sock is correctly in place, your app displays Tracking, indicating the oxygen level is now tracking for you and the first segment of the historical average oxygen level is being calculated.
 The next 10-minute average begins preparing to display in the app.

 - After 10 minutes of tracking, the Dream App provides you with the average oxygen level for the previous 10-minute segment.
-It displays with Avg O2 10 min and the oxygen percentage.
+It displays the Average O2 10 min and the oxygen percentage.
 This historical average updates every 10 minutes.

 - Tracking displays a percentage of average oxygen level only when it's able to collect a full 10 minutes of oxygen level data.

-- Detailed information is available inside the app by tapping the question mark icon, which displays a functional summary of the Tracking and the 10-minute oxygen history percentage messages.
+- Detailed information is available inside the app by tapping the question mark icon.
+This displays a functional summary of the Tracking as well as the 10-minute oxygen history percentage.

 Frequently Asked Questions